 Where to Eat

 In Guánica, you’ll find incredible Creole cuisine and exotic, seafood-centric fusion dishes.
-For a memorable dining experience in a coastal setting, visit Alexandra Restaurant at the Copamarina Beach Resort.
+For a memorable dining experience in a coastal setting, visit Restaurante Alexandra at the Copamarina Beach Resort & Spa.
 For a laid-back lunch or dinner, visit Mojito Beach Bar, where the menu features everything from homemade pizza to Creole dishes and fresh seafood in an outdoor setting just steps from the beach.

 Brisas del Mar dishes up fancy local fritters made with delicious lobster asopao or a capitán (a local fish similar to red snapper, but fatter) paired with mofongo.
 Its location on Guánica’s boardwalk provides diners with a casual ambiance and exquisite cuisine.

 Where to Stay

 For a luxurious stay that offers first-class service, exquisite food, and private access to Gilligan's Island, book your stay at Copamarina Beach Resort.

 For a more local experience, book a stay at one of the Island’s paradores — small inns managed by local families — like the Parador Guánica 1929, where you’ll receive friendly service and a memorable stay in a historic setting.
 Additionally, the paradores on the Island are known for facilitating cultural immersion experiences for their guests and being located near top local attractions.

 Get travel inspiration, news, tips and more delivered monthly.